NeuronAddict/python-template/README.md

 To update or add packages, simply use pip-tools :

 ```
+$ # remove your local index-url and options to not leak this on github
-$ pip-compile --upgrade dev-requirements.in
+$ pip-compile --upgrade --no-emit-index-url --no-emit-options requirements.in
+$ # add a constraint to dev-requirements to avoid a different version on dev env
-$ pip-compile --upgrade requirements.in
+$ pip-compile --constraint=requirements.txt --no-emit-index-url --no-emit-options dev-requirements.in
-$ # *.txt files are updated with new versions
+$ # now *.txt files are updated with new versions
 $ pip install -r dev-requirements.txt
 $ pip install -r requirements.txt
 $ git add *